BUS. 100 Introduction to Business (3 units)

 BUS.
 101 Human Relations in the Workplace (3 units)

-An overview of the basic behavioral science principles used to understand organizational behavior and interpersonal relations.
-Human relations skills are developed through a combination of theoretical knowledge and group exercises.
-Topics include self-knowledge, perception, self-image, self-management, communications, motivation, conflict resolution, leadership, diversity, ethical choices, and the effects they have on today's multicultural and highly diverse organizational and social groups.
+This course reviews the behavioral science principles used to understand organizational behavior and interpersonal relations.
+Topics include self-knowledge, perception, self-image, self-management, communications, motivation, conflict resolution, leadership, diversity, ethical choices, and their effects on today's multicultural and highly diverse organizational and social groups.
+Human relations competencies are developed through theoretical knowledge and group scenarios.

 BUS.
 103 Introduction to Business Information Systems (3 units)